 What is Wing Chun?

-Wing Chun is a very complete skill.
-It is very clever in that it uses less energy to defeat stronger energy.
-Grandmaster Ip Chun says, “The highest-level martial art skill is the one that uses the least amount of energy to defeat an opponent.”
+Wing Chun is a wholistic and lifelong martial art skill.
+The original concept of Wing Chun is to help smaller people defend themselves against bigger, stronger opponents.
+Grandmaster Ip Chun says, “The highest level martial art skill is the one that uses the least amount of energy to defeat an opponent.”

-One reason is that we learn how to use less energy to defend ourselves and then use an opponent’s energy against him.
-Another reason is because Wing Chun uses footwork to move when attacking and defending, creating more possibilities for attacking or defending without using energy.
+In Wing Chun we learn how to use minimal energy to defend ourselves and our opponent’s energy, against them.
+Wing Chun also uses footwork to move when attacking and defending, creating more possibilities without using a lot of energy.

-Wing Chun is not difficult to learn and very quickly you can begin practising techniques and footwork to improve your level.
-Michael Tse says, “My Sifu, Grandmaster Ip Chun, is only a small man, weighing less than 100 lbs.
-However, I have seen him do Chi Sau (a way of practising the Wing Chun techniques in training with a partner) with Westerners much bigger and taller than him and every time he easily controls them.”
+Wing Chun is not difficult to learn and very quickly you can begin practicing techniques and footwork to improve your skill level.
+Grandmaster Michael Tse says, “My Sifu, Grandmaster Ip Chun, is only a small man, weighing less than 100 lbs.
+However, I have seen him do Chi Sau (a way of practicing the Wing Chun techniques in training with a partner) with people much bigger and taller than him, and every time he easily controls them.”

-Wing Chun skill is a martial art that you can practise for life and is not for just the very young or strong.
-With proper practise, you will become healthier and more balanced and will understand the true nature of learning a traditional Chinese martial art.
+Wing Chun skill is a martial art that you can practice for life and is not for just the very young or strong.
+With proper practice, you will become healthier and more balanced and will understand the true nature of learning a traditional Chinese martial art.